hueypeard/react-dropzone/README.md

 Documentation and examples at https://react-dropzone.js.org.
 Source code at https://github.com/react-dropzone/react-dropzone/.

+## Fork notes
+This fork adds support for async validation functions.
+Please note that the noDragEventsBubbling parameter does _not_ work.

 ## Installation
 Install it from npm and include it in your React build process (using [Webpack](http://webpack.github.io/), [Browserify](http://browserify.org/), etc).